-Whether you’re looking to take those first steps towards getting fit or training for a marathon, a running machine is a great way to achieve your goals.
-We’ve picked the best treadmills to help you do that.
+Whether you’re looking to take those first steps towards getting fit or training for a marathon, the best treadmills will let you achieve your fitness goals in 2020.

 While you can’t beat a run outdoors, a home treadmill has plenty to offer runners of all abilities and is a powerful training tool.
 Features packed into running machines include cool interactive elements, as well as a host of connectivity options and built-in workouts and training plans.